 Benefits of composites for aerospace

 The lightweight nature of composites is far from their only benefit for the aerospace industry.
-Composites also have high impact resistance, thermal stability, and damage tolerance: properties that enable aircrafts constructed with composites to fare better in accidents.
+Composites also have high impact resistance, thermal stability, and damage tolerance, which are properties that enable aircraft constructed with composites to fare better in accidents.
 Additionally, composites are better at resisting fatigue and corrosion than traditional metal.
 They are also easy to assemble.
-As composite technology continues to improve, all of these benefits are becoming more pronounced, and the costs of building aircrafts with composites are going down.
+As composite technology continues to improve, all of these benefits are becoming more pronounced, and the costs of building aircraft with composites are going down.

 Balancing lower weight with noise control and passenger comfort

-The development of lighter aircrafts through composites helps aircrafts become safer and more fuel-efficient, but manufacturers also need to consider the comfort of the passengers in the cabin, excessive noise is often one of the main sources of cabin discomfort.
+The development of lighter aircraft through composites helps aircraft become safer and more fuel-efficient, but manufacturers also need to consider the comfort of the passengers in the cabin, excessive noise is often one of the main sources of cabin discomfort.
 Reducing the weight of the fuselage through lighter materials can result in a noisier ride if lower weight is prioritized over the need for noise and vibration reduction.
-Composite parts can, however, be formulated and constructed to provide effective vibration damping.
+However, composite parts for aerospace applications can be formulated and constructed to provide effective vibration damping.
 Incorporating lightweight insulation and cushioning materials allows composites to provide better vibration damping and airborne noise absorption, resulting in an airplane ride that is much more enjoyable for the passengers and pilot.

 We’ve come a long way since composites were first introduced to the military aerospace industry.
-As we look toward the future, the industry will keep demanding lighter, more efficient aircrafts.
-Eventually, we may see aircrafts constructed entirely of composite rather than metal, but for now, aircrafts are still only part metal, part composite.
+As we look toward the future, the industry will keep demanding lighter, more efficient aircraft.
+Eventually, we may see aircraft constructed entirely of composite rather than metal, but for now, aircraft are still only part metal, part composite.